10up/restricted-site-access/readme.txt

 = How secure is this plug-in? =

 Users that are not logged in or allowed by IP address will not be able to browse your site.
 Restricted Site Access does not block access to your "real" files, so direct links to files in your uploads folder (for instance) are not blocked.
 It is also important to remember that IP addresses can be spoofed by hackers.
-Because Restricted Site Access runs as a plug-in, it is subject to general WordPress vulnerabilities.
+Because Restricted Site Access runs as a plug-in, it is subject to  any WordPress vulnerabilities.

 Restricted Site Access is not meant to be a top secret data safe, but simply a reliable and convenient way to handle unwanted visitors.

 == Screenshots ==

-1. Screenshot of settings panel with simple Restricted Site Access option (send to login page).
+1. Screenshot of settings panel (WP 3.5) with simple Restricted Site Access option (send to login page).
-1. Screenshot of settings panel with redirection method enabled, and confirming removal of an IP address from the exception list
+1. Screenshot of settings panel (WP 3.5) with restriction message option enabled
 1. Plenty of inline help!
-Looks and behaves like native WordPress functionality.
+Looks and behaves like native WordPress help.
-1. Restricted access mode turned off in the privacy settings panel

 == Changelog ==

+= 5.0 =
+* WordPress 3.5 compatibility (3.5 eliminated the Privacy settings panel in favor of a refreshed Reading panel)
+* Real validation (on the fly and on save) for IP address entries
+* "Restriction message" now supports simple HTML and is edited using WordPress's simple HTML tag editor
+* A bunch of visual refinements that conform better with WordPress 3.4 and newer (spacing, native "shake" effect on invalid entries just like the login form, etc.)
+* A bunch of under the hood refinements (e.g. playing nicer with current screen Help API)

 = 4.0 =
 * New restriction option - show restricted visitor a specified page; use with custom page templates for great for website teasers!